anshulljadon/Data-Business-Analysis-Portfolio/README.md

 I’m open to:

-  Entry-level Data scientists , Data / Business Analyst roles Internships also
+  Entry-level Data scientists , Data / Business Analyst roles and Internships also